mattparker/playbookdoc/README.md

 It'd be nice to actually parse the yml between docblocks in a file and look for includes, roles, tags etc and automatically add @tags and links, so your docblocks would only need to be commentary about what's actually happening.

-Obviously the styling etc is extremely rudimentary and could probably benefit from a little attention at some point.
+Obviously the styling etc is somewhat rudimentary and could probably benefit from a little attention at some point.

 I'd also like to write an MarkdownOutput writer, with the main aim that docs in github would render nicely.